flutter/plugins/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I read the [Tree Hygiene] wiki page, which explains my responsibilities.
 - [ ] I read and followed the [Flutter Style Guide] and the [C++, Objective-C, Java style guides].
 - [ ] I listed at least one issue that this PR fixes in the description above.
-- [ ] I added new tests to check the change I am making or feature I am adding, or Hixie said the PR is test exempt.
+- [ ] I added new tests to check the change I am making or feature I am adding, or Hixie said the PR is test-exempt.
 - [ ] I updated pubspec.yaml with an appropriate new version according to the [pub versioning philosophy].
 - [ ] I updated CHANGELOG.md to add a description of the change.
 - [ ] I updated/added relevant documentation (doc comments with `///`).